BlackLufus/development-of-a-ball-on-plate-on-a-stewart-platform/readme.md

 ### 2. Open in a browser

-fter starting, TensorBoard will provide a local URL (e.g., `http://localhost:6006`).
+After starting, TensorBoard will provide a local URL (e.g., `http://localhost:6006`).
 Open this in your browser to explore your training metrics, graphs, and summaries.

 > ⚠️ Make sure TensorBoard is installed in your Python environment.
 You can install it with:
 > ```bash